arorarahul/node-restful-api/README.md

-# node-restful-api
+# Node, Express and Sequelize Rest API Boilter plate with SQLITE Database

-This can act as a boiler plate code for anyone looking to build restful API with node.
-It contains user authentication.
-Sequelize has been used as ORM
+This is a straight forward boiler plate to build Rest API with express and sequelize to connect and fetch data from SQLITE database.

+#### Third party node package managers used

+* bcrypt to support password hashing for user authentication
+* Body parsing via body-parser
+* cypto-js and jsonwebtoken to support token based authentication
+* sqlite3 and sequelize to support database integration